You might have heard of 301 redirects being bandied about and wondered what they are and why you need them.

 What is a 301 Redirect?

 Basically, a 301 redirect is a way to permanently redirect one URL to another.
 If I had a page at http://rohitlovestea.com/original-page and I wanted to move it to http://rohitlovestea.com/new-original-page then I would use a 301 redirect to automatically redirect anyone going to the first URL to the second.

 Using a 301 is like saying to the browser and any search engines that come crawling that the page has been permanently moved to the new location.

 Why Use 301s?

-When you’re moving a website to a new domain or restructuring your website to make the URLs more SEO friendly, the chances are you’re going to want anyone that has bookmarked your site, or any links from other sites to your site to still work properly.
+When you’re moving a website to a new domain or restructuring your website to make the URLs more SEO friendly.
+The chances are you’re going to want anyone that has bookmarked your site.
+Any links from other sites to your site to still work properly.
 Without the redirect, those links will go to dead space and you could lose valuable traffic.

 When To use 301s

 301 redirects are for when a page has been permanently moved to a new location.
-In general, it’s used for cases when the same page has simply moved to a new URL, or perhaps it’s a newer version of the page with updated information.
+It’s used for cases when the same page has simply moved to a new URL.
+Perhaps it’s a newer version of the page with updated information.
 If that’s the case you’ll find that the page rank should stay the same.

-301s are a great tool for when you want to change your URLs, but still want to maintain any existing links like bookmarks, or from other websites, as well as keeping the original URLs page rank and search engine position.
+301s are a great tool for when you want to change your URLs.
+Still want to maintain any existing links like bookmarks, or from other websites, as well as keeping the original URLs page rank and search engine position.

 Sometimes changing your URLs is unavoidable, for example, if you need to change your domain entirely.
 If that’s the case, don’t worry.
-So long as you implement your 301s properly everything should keep working just fine, but you might want to include a visible notice that your site’s domain has changed asking users to re-bookmark the site if they’re using a bookmark.
+So long as you implement your 301s properly everything should keep working just fine.
+You might want to include a visible notice that your site’s domain has changed asking users to re-bookmark the site if they’re using a bookmark.